WDI-SEA/notes/07-angular/angular-services/starwars-codealong.md

-#Doughnut App
+#Star Wars App

 ##Getting Started

-Create a new folder called `doughnutapp` with the following folders and files:
+Create a new folder called `starwarsapp` with the following folders and files:

 ```
-- doughnutapp
+- starwarsapp
   - js
     - app.js
   - index.html
 ```

 Setup the HTML page with the usual tags.

 ###Adding Dependencies